 The Neurology Department's main offices are in University Hospital, which, together with the Syracuse VA Medical Center , are located at the periphery of downtown Syracuse and a few blocks from the large campus of Syracuse University , which sits on a hill overlooking the downtown.

-The neurology department shares four-bed, two-bed, and (one) single-bed rooms on a large "floor" with the neurosurgery department in University Hospital.
-Veterans Hospital has a 25-bed wing for neurology.
+The neurology department shares single-bed rooms on a large, state-of-the-art inpatient floor with the neurosurgery department in University Hospital.
+Veterans Hospital has a neurology consult service.
 University Hospital holds a clinical and research laboratory for electromyography, nerve-conduction, and evoked-potentials, an EEG lab, an epilepsy center with special patient rooms for combined electroencephalographic and television monitoring of patients, a neuro-ophthalmology suite, and research laboratories for neurovirology-neuroimmunology.
 The Department's clinical needs are well-supported by the neuroradiology and neurosurgical departments.

 These are located 3 blocks away from University Hospital, at the University Health Care Center, a modern, well-equipped building.
 Here, patients are treated by the residents under the supervision of the faculty.
 Most of the neurology faculty see their private patients in offices in the clinic area.